N.W.A: Eazy-Duz-It and Straight Outta Compton (1988–1989)

 Straight Outta Compton was also one of the first albums to adhere to the new Parental Advisory label scheme, then still in its early stages: the label at the time consisted of "WARNING: Moderate impact coarse language and/or themes" only.
 However, the taboo nature of N.W.A's music was the most important factor of its mass appeal.
 Media coverage compensated for the group's lack of airplay, and its album eventually went double platinum.
-One month after Straight Outta Compton, Eazy-E's solo debut Eazy-Duz-It was released.
+Two months before Straight Outta Compton, Eazy-E's solo debut Eazy-Duz-It was released.
 The album was dominated by Eazy's persona (MC Ren was the only guest rapper) but behind the scenes it was a group effort.

 Music was handled by Dr. Dre and DJ Yella; the lyrics were largely written by MC Ren, with contributions from Ice Cube and The D.O.C.
 The album was another double platinum success for Ruthless (in addition to girl group J.J.
 Fad in 1988 and singer Michel'le in 1989).
-1989 saw the re-issue of N.W.A and the Posse and Straight Outta Compton on CD, and the release of The D.O.C.'s No One Can Do It Better.
+1989 saw the reissue of N.W.A and the Posse on CD, and the release of The D.O.C.'s No One Can Do It Better.
 His album was essentially a collaboration with Dr. Dre and notably free of "gangsta rap" content, including the N.W.A posse cut "The Grand Finalé".
-It became another #1 album for the record label.
+It became another No. 1 album for the record label.